Platforms come and go. Algorithms control what we consume. The rules are always changing. We need to “pay to play”.

 My advice is to own your core platform and not build it on borrowed land.

-There are at least four things you can “own” as part of your marketing stack/platform.
+There are at least five things you can “own” as part of your marketing stack/platform.

 - A domain such as yourname.com.
 This is the foundation for everything.

 - A self-hosted, open-source website with your domain pointed to it.

 Building your business with these five ingredients will make your business less vulnerable to disruption.

 Why?
 Because they are mostly open.
 As long as the internet exists, they are free to use with limited disruption.

 Much like a ham radio, they’re in the hands of independent people.